Anxiety can take many forms.

 - Is your anxiety affecting your sleep or appetite?

-- Has anxiety taken over your life?
-Perhaps the constant worry and fear makes you feel as if perhaps you’re losing your mind?
+- Has anxiety taken over your life with constant worry and fear?

 What is an anxiety disorder?